 - Try to stay in the present moment rather than regretting the past or worrying about the future.
 If you know how, practice relaxation, mindfulness or meditation.
 There are community classes, iPhone apps or audio tapes that can help you with this.

 - Let go of what you cannot change.

 - Identify what you can change in your life:

 - Adjust your attitude or “reframe” the situation where possible: focus on gratitude for what you have now, cultivate love and compassion for yourself and others, agree to disagree, practice tolerance and look for what you have in common with other people.
 We all deserve respect as human beings.

-- Take action: ““Be a point of light in your world”.
-If you are ready, find a way, no matter how small, to become involved in a social or political cause that is important to you.
-This can involve simple steps like volunteering or donating to causes, writing letters to political leaders, or just learning more about the issues.
+- Take action: “Be a point of light in your world”.
+If you are ready, find a way, no matter how small, to become involved in a social or other causes that are important to you.
 Or simply try to be supportive or helpful to family members, neighbors or friends.
 Discover your passion and compassion, and look for opportunities to act accordingly.

 - Seek the wisdom to know the difference between what you can and cannot change.
 Seek guidance If you have a spiritual practice or therapeutic support.

 A primary mission of NAMI is to help build bridges of love, understanding and tolerance between all people, no matter what their differences.
 Our philosophy, programs and services try to reflect this mission.
 Go to www.namisantaclara.org to learn how you can participate and/or support our cause: providing education, support and advocacy to individuals, families and friends who are affected by mental illness.